Summary

 Restorative Justice is a theory of justice that emphasizes repairing the harm caused by crime and conflict.
 It places decisions in the hands of those who have been most affected by wrongdoing, and gives equal consideration to the victim, the offender, and the surrounding community.
 Restorative responses to crime and conflict, such as peace-making circles, are designed to repair the harm, heal broken relationships, and address the underlying reasons for the offense.

-See also: Types and degrees of restorative justice and a guide to Restorative Justice at School
+Types and degrees of restorative justice and a guide to

 School to Prison Pipeline

-Decried by reformers of the juvenile justice system, the school-to-prison pipeline, refers to the relatively new phenomenon of police officers in educational spaces.
-Student behavior that would once have been addressed by teachers or counselors is now often handled by police and punitive legal measures rather than a therapeutic approach.
 Monique Morris argues that the “pipeline” framework has been largely developed from the conditions and experiences of males.
 It limits our ability to see the ways in which Black girls are affected by surveillance (zero-tolerance policies, law enforcement in schools, metal detectors, etc.) and the ways in which advocates, scholars, and other stakeholders may have wrongfully masculinized Black girls’ experiences.

 Status Offense